stark1tty/awesome-PhD/README.md

 - [ARTICLE SUMMARIZER](https://summary.arguflow.gg/): A simple webapp for summarising academic papers.
 - [CERELYZE](https://www.cerelyze.com/): Turn technical research papers into useable code.
 Gain a comprehensive understanding of research papers by engaging in meaningful conversations with the papers.
 Ask questions, seek clarifications, and explore different angles to develop a holistic perspective.
 - [EXPLAINPAPER](https://www.explainpaper.com/): Upload a paper, highlight confusing text, get an explanation.
 We make research papers easy to read.
+- [HUMATA](https://www.humata.ai/): Use ChatGPT with any document.
 - [OPENREAD](https://www.openread.academy/home): AI-powered interactive papers with some additonal research tools.
 - [PAPERBRAIN](https://www.paperbrain.study/): A simple UI for chatting with a research paper.
+- [RESEARCHAIDE](https://www.researchaide.org/): Chat with multiple PDF files.
 - [SCHOLARCY](https://www.scholarcy.com/): AI literature summarising tool.
 Works with both online and offline resources.
 - [SCISPACE](https://typeset.io/): SciSpace is an incredible (AI-powered) search tool to help you understand research papers better.
 It can explain and elaborate most academic texts in simple words.
 - [SCISUMMARY](https://scisummary.com/login): SciSummary (Short for Science Summary) was founded in 2023 to make digestion of scientific articles easier.
 Using modern AI technology it summarizes articles, allowing you to understand them without having to read the full text.